ThiagoHardt/thiago-hardt-portfolio/README.md

 This is a website for a beginner full-stack software developer.
 The main goal of the page is to create a web presence and act as a link between the developer and potential employers and or clients.

 One of the most important aspects of the website is to keep the navigation simple and as straight-forward as possible.
-To achieve that I have opted to use a one-page structure, with the main information being the “hero” image followed by the developer’s name and a quick access button linking to the “about” section and another to a downloadable cv.
+To achieve that I have opted to use a one-page structure, with the main information being the “hero” image followed by the developer’s name and a quick access button linking to the “about” section and another to a downloadable *CV*.
 Utilizing this structure I make that the most critical information will be not more than 3 clicks away from the user.

 ## User Story